 When the Portland Harbour breakwaters and naval base were built this cut-off the supply of shingle and sand so Hamm Beach is now a closed system with no fresh supply of material.

 The Weymouth to Portland railway line ran the whole length of Hamm Beach and was built by building up ballast on top of the sand and shingle and digging deep drainage ditches alongside the track.

-In more recent times a new bridge was built at Ferrybridge and this meant opening a new channel for the Fleet.
+In more recent times a new bridge and channel for the Fleet has been built at Ferrybridge.
 This has left a short section of Hamm Beach isolated between the new and the old channels.

 Chesil Beach is also retreating at about 15cm per year towards Hamm Beach and at the southern limit of Hamm overwash from Chesil Beach has transported Chesil pebbles onto Hamm Beach.